Jhansi-27/Forest_Fires_CNN/README.md

 * Training/Validation dataset: This dataset has 39,375 frames that are resized to 254x254 and the image format is JPG.
 This data is in a directory called training, which contains 2 sub-directories, one per class.
 * Test dataset : Test datset has 8,617 frames that are labeled.This data is in a directory called test, which contains 2 sub-directories, one per class.

-* This table shows the direcotry structure of training data:
+* This table shows the directory structure of training data:
 ```bash
 /Training
         ├── Fire/*.jpg